camunda/camunda-docs-manual/content/webapps/welcome/welcome-plugins.md

 ---

-In addition to the [configurable custom links]({{< relref "webapps/welcome/configuration.md" >}}), plugins can be used to add functionalities to the Welcome application.
+In addition to the [configurable custom links]({{< relref "webapps/welcome/configuration.md" >}}), plugins can be used to add functionality to the Welcome application.

 # Plugin point